Shaanhub/Blinkit-dashboard/README.md

-# Blink# BlinkIT Sales & Operations Analysis Dashboard
+ BlinkIT Sales & Operations Analysis Dashboard

 ## 📌 Project Overview
 This project analyzes BlinkIT grocery sales and delivery operations to uncover insights related to revenue, customer demand, delivery efficiency, and outlet performance.
 The goal is to support data-driven decision-making through interactive dashboards.